-4.6 What is a spread adjustment?
+4.06 What is a spread adjustment?

-- Spread adjustments are meant to account for the economic difference between the replacement rate and CDOR in the fallback methodology for CDOR, or other benchmark rates. - Bloomberg's spread adjustments for derivatives with ISDA's fallback language was announced in May 2022. - While Bloomberg's spread adjustments reflect the historic economic difference between CORRA and CDOR calculated as of the date of the RBSL announcement, they may not reflect the economic difference at a given point in time, and market standards may continue to evolve as we approach the CDOR Cessation Date. - Once CDOR ceases to be published, CARR expects the market to transition to CORRA plus an allin spread, without the need for a specific spread adjustment. - The spread adjustment is sometimes referred to as a "credit spread adjustment" (CSA).
+- Spread adjustments are meant to account for the economic difference between the replacement rate and CDOR in the fallback methodology for CDOR, or other benchmark rates. - Bloomberg's spread adjustments for CDOR derivatives with ISDA's fallback language were announced in May 2022. - ISDA consulted broadly, as part of the LIBOR transition, to arrive at a market-wide consensus approach in replacing each currency's IBOR rate upon cessation.
+This included consulting on a fallback rate for CDOR as Canada's IBOR rate. - While Bloomberg's spread adjustments reflect the historic economic difference between CORRA and CDOR calculated as of the date of the RBSL announcement, they may not reflect the economic difference at a given point in time. - Once CDOR ceases to be published, CARR expects the market to transition to CORRA plus an allin spread, without the need for a specific spread adjustment. - The spread adjustment is sometimes referred to as a "credit spread adjustment" (CSA).